lsolesen/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 ---

-**Note:** Your Jekyll site should be viewable immediately at <http://USERNAME.github.io>.
+**Note:** Your site should be viewable immediately at <http://USERNAME.github.io>.
 If it's not, you can force a rebuild by **Customizing Your Site** (see below for more details).
 {: .notice--warning}

-If you're hosting several Jekyll based sites under the same GitHub username you will have to use Project Pages instead of User Pages.
+If you're hosting several sites under the same GitHub username you will have to use Project Pages instead of User Pages.
 Essentially you rename the repo to something other than **USERNAME.github.io** and create a `gh-pages` branch off of `master`.
 For more details on how to set things up check [GitHub's documentation](https://help.github.com/articles/user-organization-and-project-pages/).

 <figure>
   <img src="{{ '/assets/images/mm-gh-pages.gif' | relative_url }}" alt="creating a new branch on GitHub">